 What shone through about Ghillie’s talk at Fringe by The Sea was how important stories are to her recipes and her cooking.
 Not least did she share wonderful anecdotes about the people that make Scottish food so extraordinary, but she also talked about gaining expertise from local people on her travels in East Africa, Europe, Turkey, the Middle East, North America, India, and Southeast Asia.
 Shared cultures, recipes and stories are what makes Ghillie’s books so vibrant and unique, and what makes her talks so enthralling too!

 The Scottish Brunch Bible is available for purchase now on the Birlinn website.
 A Taste of The Highlands is available to pre-order.

 ‘a tour de force work of art’ – The Wall Street Journal, Best Books of the Year Longlisted for the 2022 CWA Ian Fleming Steel Dagger Award It’s Saturday evening, 9 March 1566, and Mary, Queen of Scots, is six months pregnant….

 Brunch should evoke a sense of pleasure and relaxation – and perhaps also the temptation to try something new.
 Food writer and broadcaster Ghillie Basan offers 50 recipes in seven themed sections: brunch in a bowl, brunch with eggs, brunch on…

-On this culinary journey through the Highlands of Scotland, award-winning food writer Ghillie Basan meets a host of artisan food producers, farmers, crofters, fishermen and distillers.
-From the wild glens of the Cairngorms, the bountiful waters of…
+SHORTLISTED FOR THE GUILD OF FOOD WRITERS’ AWARDS 2022 On this culinary journey through the Highlands of Scotland, award-winning food writer Ghillie Basan meets a host of artisan food producers, farmers, crofters, fishermen and…